JOB TITLE: Fishers Island Seagrass Management (FISM) Coordinator

 - An adaptable self-starter able to enthuse and motivate volunteers, the wider island community and partners

-- Keen awareness of workplace health and safety issues and the ability to think and act quickly when confronted with emergencies
+- Keen awareness of office and fieldwork health and safety issues and the ability to think and act quickly when confronted with emergencies

-- Willing and able to commute daily via ferry to Fishers Island, and to travel domestically
+- Willing and able to commute daily via ferry to Fishers Island or live on the island, and to travel domestically

 - Valid driver’s license, and clean driving record